csdms/ivy/lessons/git/git-workflow.md

 $ git clone [repository-url]
 ```
 where the bracketed text should be replaced with the SSH URL of your new repository.
-You'll be prompted to enter the password for your SSH key.
+You'll be prompted to enter the passphrase for your SSH key.

-The repository is cloned into the directory **ivy-collaboration**.
+The repository is cloned into the directory `ivy-collaboration`.
 Change to it and view its contents:
 ```
 $ cd ivy-collaboration
-$ pwd
-/Users/mpiper/Desktop/ivy-collaboration
 $ ls
 CONTRIBUTORS.md LICENSE   README.md
 ```